csecht/opencv-contour-utility2/README.md

     python -m pip install -r requirements.txt (Windows)

 ### Known Issues:
 When using the sample4.jpg (shapes) image, a white border around the black background will have a hexagon-shaped contour, but may be difficult to see, especially when using yellow contour lines.
-Consequently, it will be counted as a hexagon shape unless, in main settings, it counted as a contour by selecting the cv2.arcLength buttong instead of cv2.contourArea.
+Consequently, it will be counted as a hexagon shape unless, in main settings, it counted as a contour by selecting the cv2.arcLength button instead of cv2.contourArea.

+The shape identification image windows (invoked with the "ID shapes from:" buttons) do not update with changes in the main OpenCV settings window.
+So, for example, if shape ID needs higher image contrast, then you need to exit the program and try again before selecting one a 'ID shape' buttong.
+The reason is an awkward Class architecture.
+A remedy is in the works.
+Suggestions are welcome.

 Waiting for user comments.